edjiang/CodeDay-Guide/3-marketing.md

 ##Outreach to other organizations

-After you've gotten an initial group of students going to CodeDay, start reaching out to other related organizations, and see if you can partner with them.
+After you've gotten an initial group of students going to CodeDay, start reaching out to other related organizations and ask if you can partner with them.
 These include:

  * High School/College Clubs
   * Robotics Club